sim0njo/docs/docs/Phc2MqttV5.md

 - You will see the red power LED on the ESP32-DevkitC turn on.

-- P2M will start up an connect to your Wifi network.
+- P2M will start up an connect to your local network.

 ##Web Interface